kpiris/bcbbr/README.md

 ## Restore attachments script:

 It should be called with the files containing the attachments backups as arguments.
-It imports those attachments to the items in the currently unlocked vault.
+It uploads those attachments to the items in the currently unlocked vault.

   * It uses the items.json export to find which item in the new vault every